rohit20014/Homework/README.md

   - Build a testing suite that give 100% test coverage of the [API](https://demoqa.com/swagger/)

 #### Task 2
-  - Build a testing suite that tests the front end application of the [Bookstore](https://demoqa.com/books)
+  - Build a testing suite that tests the front end application of the [Bookstore](https://demoqa.com/books).

+Feel free to use the API to help drive some of the UI tests.

 We want you thinking about **quality** while you are writing the code.
 Feel free to add extra verification checks or extra steps to ensure a high standard of quality on the application.